unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 ### Overview
 Each port in the DSDT for Broadwell, or in a SSDT for Skylake and newer, has a method called `_UPC`.
 This `_UPC` method requires a specific package consisting of four items.
 This package indicates whether the port is **active** and specifies its **type**.

 In this instance, the package is contained within `UPCP`.
-Your might be named differently, the structure typically resembles this format.
+Yours might be named differently, the structure typically resembles this format.

 ```asl